Skip to content

 Copying images from internet

-• from clipboard (context menu: copy)
+• clipboard (context menu: copy)

 • PDF file (random picture, cut-out by mouse)